-- According to the results and interpretations brought for the Navarro's eastern part and - 11 Presenteseracae, rock glaciers can develop at the expense of debris-covered glaciers, by an - 12 upward progression of their morphology and correlative widespread development of cohesive - 13 mass flow.
-These are true cases of debris-covered glaciers evolving in rock glaciers (see - 14 Introduction: type [iii]).
-At Presenteseracae, however, the flow does not appear as strikingly - 15 cohesive as in the Navarro's western unit, possibly due to the smaller size of the landform as - well as a steeper slope that may favour subtle movement inconstancy.
-As these two landforms - are located in favourable topoclimatic conditions, they should thus pursue their evolution - towards rock glaciers.
-Monnier and Kinnard (2015) have nevertheless highlighted how the - 19 steep topography in front of Presenteseracae may represent an obstacle for its future - development and sustainment.
-Despite the important insights brought by our study, it must be - 21 stressed out that the evolution of the internal structure in response to morphological and - dynamical evolutions at the surface remains unknown; it would require decades of borehole - and geophysical survey monitoring to properly assess this.
-However, and as suggested for - 24 Presenteseracae where the formation of distinct flow lobes was identified in the upper part, - 25 the transition may proceed by fragmentation of the glacier ice core and its mixing with debris - and other types of ice (interstitial, intrusive) entrained from the surface.
-This is an alternative - 27 to the common and controverted model of the glacier ice-cored rock glacier where the - 28 evolution of the landform is controlled by the expansion and creep of a massive and - continuous core of glacier ice (e.g., Potter, 1972; Whalley and Martin, 1992; Potter et al., - 30 1998). - 31 The Navarro's western unit and Las Tetas are more commonly known cases of assemblages - that have formed and evolved in reaction to the superimposition/embedding of glaciers onto or in the back of rock glaciers and their subsequent dynamical interactions (see Introduction: type [i]).
+- 11 Presenteseracae, rock glaciers can develop at the expense of debris-covered glaciers, by an 12 upward progression of their morphology and correlative widespread development of cohesive 13 mass flow.
+These are true cases of debris-covered glaciers evolving in rock glaciers (see 14 Introduction: type [iii]).
+At Presenteseracae, however, the flow does not appear as strikingly 15 cohesive as in the Navarro's western unit, possibly due to the smaller size of the landform as 16 well as a steeper slope that may favour subtle movement inconstancy.
+As these two landforms 17 are located in favourable topoclimatic conditions, they should thus pursue their evolution 18 towards rock glaciers.
+Monnier and Kinnard (2015) have nevertheless highlighted how the 19 steep topography in front of Presenteseracae may represent an obstacle for its future 20 development and sustainment.
+Despite the important insights brought by our study, it must be 21 stressed out that the evolution of the internal structure in response to morphological and 22 dynamical evolutions at the surface remains unknown; it would require decades of borehole 23 and geophysical survey monitoring to properly assess this.
+However, and as suggested for 24 Presenteseracae where the formation of distinct flow lobes was identified in the upper part, 25 the transition may proceed by fragmentation of the glacier ice core and its mixing with debris - 28 evolution of the landform is controlled by the expansion and creep of a massive and and other types of ice (interstitial, intrusive) entrained from the surface.
+This is an alternative to the common and controverted model of the glacier ice-cored rock glacier where the or in the back of rock glaciers and their subsequent dynamical interactions (see Introduction: type [i]).
 In both cases, the progression of the rock glacier at the expense of the debriscovered glacier is rather limited (Navarro's western unit) or null (Las Tetas).
 At Navarro's western unit, the debris-covered glacier has displaced more slowly than the rock glacier.
 At Las Tetas, there is no major contrast in displacement speed between the debris-covered and the rock glacier.
 In both cases, the better depiction of flow patterns and their more extensive nature evoke a 'locomotive' role for the rock glacier.
 It is nevertheless difficult to assert whether the debris-covered glaciers are 'pushing away' the rock glaciers or if the latter are 'pulling' the former; both processes probably occur.
 The dynamical links between both units certainly constitutes a complex issue deserving more attention.
 The flow dynamics highlighted at Navarro supports the idea of a close relationship between the debris-covered and rock glacier, with many streamlines connecting both areas.
 At Las Tetas it is very conspicuous how during the studied period the debris-covered and the rock glacier changed from being dynamically coupled to essentially de-coupled after 1978.
 Furthermore, as these whole landforms continue to advance, the rock glaciers could plausibly become entirely isolated from their main debris source in the upper cirques while the increasingly warming conditions could cause the debris-covered glacier to become stagnant or disappear.
 Also, as the rock glaciers penetrate in areas with less favourable topoclimatic conditions, their future sustainment can be questioned.